-If you have any questions about this document, please contact Amtrak Senior Manager Facilities Development Mary Montgomery.
+If you have any questions about this document, please contact the Amtrak Signage Brand Management group.

-A special note to city/town officials, planners, architects and engineersworking on a station signage project: even if your project is only in the visioning phase, please contact Mary Montgomery to ensure Amtrak is aware of your plans.
+A special note to city/town officials, planners, architects and engineers working on a station signage project: even if your project is only in the visioning phase, please contact the Signage Brand Management group to ensure it is aware of your plans.